Page 2 - Physical Look - Hardware; Installation

 In terms of dimensions, you can see the heatsink is about 23mm in height, 114mm in width, and 92mm in depth.
 With the fan attached, the height increases to 37mm, which is much lower than other coolers we have taken a look at in the past.
 This CPU cooler is small enough so there is no part hanging over into other areas on the motherboard like the RAM slots or VRMs.
 As such, Noctua mentions this cooler has full compatibility with the modern AMD AM4 socket without any interference with memory.
 These dimensions should suggest to users and reviewers that this cooler is fully meant to be used for smaller builds and in tighter quarters like a home theater PC.

 Out of the base of the Noctua NH-L9a-AM4 chromax.black are two heatpipes, splitting to each side.
 The bend out and go back through the array of fins on each side.
 While it is not exactly a symmetrical design, you should be able to mount the NH-L9a-AM4 chromax.black in either of the two orientations without worrying of affecting cooling performance.
 The heatpipes are around 6mm in diameter, and like the base, is a copper core with a nickel plating on the outside.
-Heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of alcohol.
+Heatpipes are supposed to efficiently lead the heat away from its source due to the low heat of vaporization, or phase change energy, of the fluid inside.
 The heatpipes are aligned in a manner to spread out the heat in the single array of radiating fins.
 These pipes along with the fins and the fan attached should be able to dissipate heat quite well, but we will see if this is true in our performance tests.

 From the photo above, you can see the bottom of the Noctua NH-L9a-AM4 chromax.black CPU heatsink.
 As you can see, the base is very flat, which means practically the entire base should rest evenly on the processor.
 After a quick inspection, I was not able to see any abnormalities, though you can see the circular milling marks.
 As such, it is important that you use some sort of thermal grease between the base and your processor to fill in these smaller gaps.
 As you can tell, the chromax.black finish is everywhere around the heatsink besides the base, which is understandable.
 As we have seen from past Noctua heatsinks, this heatsink is composed of copper, nickel, and aluminum.
 The base and heatpipes are built using copper for best heat transfer ability with a thermal conductivity of 401 W/mK.
 The heatsink fins utilize aluminum as it is quite a bit lighter in comparison to copper.
 This compromise allows the NH-L9a-AM4 chromax.black to reduce its weight and thus reducing the stress on the motherboard.
 Aluminum has a thermal conductivity of 237 W/mK, which is not as optimal for heat transfer, but the trade-off is understandable.